saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

 *   **Tier-based Limits:** Dynamically sets \`currentLimits\` (daily analyses) based on \`useAuth\`'s \`user\`, \`subscriptionStatus\`, and \`subscriptionPlanId\`.
 *   **Anonymous Usage Tracking:** Uses \`useQuery\` to fetch \`anonUsage\` from the \`get-anon-usage\` Edge Function for unauthenticated users.
 *   **Authenticated Usage Tracking:** Uses \`useQuery\` to fetch \`dailyAnalysesCount\` from \`public.blog_posts\` for authenticated users.
-*   **Dynamic Custom Questions:** Provides UI to add/remove multiple custom question input fields, each with a corresponding word count input. **Custom questions are now unlimited in count and word count for all tiers.**
+*   **Dynamic Custom Questions:** Provides UI to add/remove multiple custom question input fields with word count limits. **Custom questions are now unlimited in count and word count for all tiers.**
 *   **Initial Load from Blog Post:** Uses \`useLocation\` to check for \`blogPost\` data passed via navigation state.
 If present, it reconstructs the \`analysisResult\` from the \`blogPost\` (including \`ai_analysis_json\`, \`raw_comments_for_chat\`, \`custom_qa_results\`, and \`last_reanalyzed_at\`), sets \`analysisResult\`, and conditionally opens the \`VideoChatDialog\` based on the \`openChat\` flag.
 It also checks for a \`forceReanalyze\` flag from navigation to trigger an an immediate re-analysis.
 *   **Supabase Edge Function Invocation:**
     *   **\`analyzeVideoMutation\`:** Uses \`useMutation\` to call the \`youtube-analyzer\` Supabase Edge Function.
 The payload now includes the \`customQuestions\` array and an optional \`forceReanalyze\` boolean flag. **Handles 403 errors from the Edge Function to display tier-specific daily analysis limit messages.**